draju1980/jubilant-umbrella/ansible/README.md

-How to run this Playbook
+**How to run this Playbook**
 ==============
 To execute the Ansible playbook on the target Linux box, follow these steps:
+When running Ansible tasks on a remote node, ensure to update the inventory file with the remote node's IP address and authentication details.

 1. Login to the Linux Box:
 SSH into the Linux box where you want to execute the Ansible playbook.